 "The level of pain would just get worse to the point where it crippled me and I would spend days in bed.
 These symptoms were also accompanied by very painful heavy irregular periods, as well as spotting."— Laura, 30, from London, What it's like to have pelvic inflammatory disease

-About 1 in 50 sexually active women in the UK develop PID each year.
+It is not known how many women develop PID each year, and it is probably often not picked up.
 It most commonly develops in women aged between 15 and 24 years.
 The risk of developing PID is higher if you have had:

 - A recent change of sexual partner.
 The risk goes up with the number of partners.

-- A previous episode of PID or sexually transmitted infection.
+- A previous episode of PID or STI.

 - A recent abortion.